 We savored Christmas Eve dinner with our Burmese friend, Kathy, at a Malaysian restaurant called Nyonya.

-Kathy is a Buddhist but loves the festivity of Christmas... which makes sense since the best parts have polytheistic pre-Christian roots.
-Previously being part of the British Empire gave Burma (officially Myanmar) several Advent/Christmas rituals.
+Kathy is Buddhist but loves the festivity of Christmas... which makes sense since the best parts have polytheistic pre-Christian roots.
+She has Burmese heritage.
+Burma (now officially renamed as Myanmar) is a Buddhist nation.
+Yet, it was previously part of the British Empire, so it gained several Advent and Christmas rituals.

 Beef Rendang, oyster omelettes, roti, chicken satay, "silver needle" noodles, and shrimp with okra.
 We clicked our teacups together and toasted to our good health.
 In Burmese, it is Pyawshwinparhcay!